spiral/docs/security/validation.md

 }
 ```

-The rule in this case is name of checker method or any available PHP function which can accept `value` as first argument.
+The rule, in this case, is the name of the checker method or any available PHP function, which can accept `value` as the first argument.

 For example we can use `is_numeric` directly inside your rule: